cloudcell/rfintools/CONTRIBUTING.md

-this file is a work in progress
+# RFC (Request for Comments)
+This file is a work in progress.
+At the moment it serves as a place for piling up notes and ideas for R coding style in the financial sector, (not just for this particular repository).
+Github was chosen for this purpose because one can edit / contribute using only a web browser.

 ## Notes On Contributing

-Guidelines for making the file 'contributing'
+Guidelines for making the file **'CONTRIBUTING(.md)'**
 * https://help.github.com/articles/setting-guidelines-for-repository-contributors/
 * https://github.com/blog/1184-contributing-guidelines
 * https://help.github.com/articles/setting-guidelines-for-repository-contributors/